Sourdough Tools and Equipment

 - A sourdough baker developed the Challenger Bread Pan.

-- It’s made of heavy-duty cast iron specifically for baking the best sourdough.
+- It’s made of heavy-duty cast iron for dark, crackly crust.

 - It traps steam better than any Dutch oven I’ve used and is large enough to fit a boule (round), batard (ovals), or two demi-baguettes.